phpMussel/phpMussel/_docs/readme.DE.txt

    Datei und TYPE ist der Signaturtypen die Datei ist immun gegen.

  = KOMPLEX-ERWEITERT-SIGNATUREN =
-   Complex Extended signatures are rather different to the other types of signatures possible with phpMussel, in that what they are matching against is specified by the signatures themselves and they can match against multiple criteria.
+   Komplex-Erweitert-Signaturen sind ziemlich verschieden von den anderen Typen von Signaturen mit phpMussel möglich, in that what they are matching against is specified by the signatures themselves and they can match against multiple criteria.
 The match criterias are delimited by ";" and the match type and match data of each match criteria is delimited by ":" as so that